Darin755/html-generator/README.md

-# html-generator
+## html-generator

-a script to generate a html page for files on a directory
+ - a script to generate a html page for files in a directory

-To use:
+### To use:

-./populate *path-to-directory*

-Notes:
-Script must be outside the directory
+ - run ``./populate *path-to-directory*`` outside the target directory

+### Notes:

-the script will delete any index.html files in the directory and over write them with the new index.html
+ - the script will delete any index.html files in the directory and over write them with the new index.html

-the script is not recursive (i.e. you must run it once per folder)
+ - the script is not recursive (i.e. you must run it once per folder)